What is an MRE?

-- The commercial sale of Civilian MRE’s is not restricted like the military MREs.
+- The commercial sale of Civilian MRE is not restricted like military MREs.

 - You can buy from legitimate dealers, not eBay sellers who may be selling you old or fake MRE.

-Knowing Exactly where your Ready to Eat Meals came from: We have heard of some military MREs that have been in a war zone for months or years before making their way onto Ebay.
-Who wants to eat something that has been laying around in the desert for the last year?
+Knowing Exactly where your Ready to Eat Meals came from: We have heard of some military MRE that have sat in war zones for months or years before making their way on to eBay.
+Who wants to eat something that’s been lying around in the desert for the last year?
 Even the best MRE are going to be affected by the harsh heat of the desert.

-What about Military MREs, how long do they last?
+What about real Military MREs: How long do they last?

-As long as your MRE’s are not damaged in any way (swelling, punctured, ripped, etc…) then they should last for a long time.
+As long as your MRE supplies are not damaged in any way (swelling, punctured, ripped, etc…) then they should last for quite awhile.

-The Army’s Natick Research Laboratories tests indicate that MRE’s from the early 80′s and 90′s stored below 60 degrees have a shelf life of about 130 months.
-The newer MREs now have a significantly shorter shelf life and will last for about 60 months at 60 degrees – this is what happens when cronyism takes the place of actually carrying about the quality of our military’s supplies.
-Any fluctuation in storage temperature can and will affect the shelf life of your MREs.
-For instance the same MRE stored at 100 degrees has a shelf life of about 6 months.
+The Army’s Natick Research Laboratories tests indicate that MRE from the early 80′s and 90′s stored below 60 degrees have a shelf life of about 130 months.
+The newer MRE now have a significantly shorter shelf life and will last for about 60 months at 60 degrees – this is what happens when cronyism takes the place of actually carrying about the quality of our military’s supplies.
+Any fluctuation in storage temperature can and will affect the shelf life of your MRE.
+For instance, the same MRE stored at 100 degrees has a shelf life of about 6 months.

-- Sure-Pak MRE’s – These are one of the Top MRE’s on the market and probably the closest to actual military MRE’s
+- Sure-Pak MRE’s – These are one of the Top MRE on the market and probably the closest to actual military MRE

 - Mountain House #10 Can Freeze-Dried Food